iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

       }
 ```

-The last step is to apply this `panhandlers` from `panResponder` to the component.
+The last step is to apply these `panhandlers` from `panResponder` to the component.

 ```js
   return (